I couldn’t write this piece without you.

 I want so badly to wrap you in cotton wool but I can’t and it bugs me.
-I feel frustrated that I won’t always be there to protect you from certain behaviours: micro-aggressions fuelled by racism: piercing through your hearts and minds.
-The fact I will never know how it feels to be a young black male means I write this with objective stance: an outsider.
-Your experiences will ultimately be your own – but if you need me, I’ll be there.
+I feel frustrated that I won’t always be there to protect you from certain behaviours: the micro-aggressions fuelled by racism, piercing through your hearts and minds.
+The fact I will never know how it feels to be a young black male means I write this as an outsider: your experiences will ultimately be your own but I’ll always be on your side.

 Lesson number one: people are ugly.
 Not all of them, but many.

-Real ugliness shares no correlation with the physical form, no. Ugliness is found in the depiction of backward attitudes, racial bias; superiority, brutality; venom and hate.
+Real ugliness shares no correlation with the physical form, no. Ugliness is found in the depiction of backward attitudes, bigotry; superiority, brutality; venom and hate.
 Sometimes, even those with good intentions, even those you consider your own, will show you something ugly.

 I’ve had many encounters with ugly people and I’d like to share some with you.
-For instance, every time our family would eat out in predominantly South-Asian, London-based areas, the undercurrents became so tense we’d find ourselves gasping for air.
+Back in the day, whenever our family would eat out in predominantly South-Asian, London-based areas, the undercurrents became so tense we’d find ourselves gasping for air.
 We’ve had people stare at us, slur insults, shake their heads disapprovingly, unable to comprehend how a brown skinned man could marry an East African woman.
 It’s not you, it’s them.

-You’re part Indian, so it’s important to be aware of India’s complex caste systems: hierarchical structures, categorising citizens based on race, religion and class.
-As a result of this, the fairer you are the more you’re deemed worthy.
+You’re part Indian, so it’s important to be aware of India’s complex caste system: hierarchical structures, categorising citizens based on race, religion and class.
+As a result of this, the fairer you are the more you’re deemed superior.
 Cosmetic stores in India are plastered with “Fair and Lovely”, a well known product promoting the gradual increase of lighter skin.
-I know it’s disheartening – but change is coming.
-Men and women have finally started to protest condemnation of their skin; taking a stance through progressive ideas and knowledge.
-You only have to look at our immediate family to know not all hope is lost.
+I know it’s disheartening, but change is on the way.
+Men and women have finally started to protest the discrimination against their skin.
+In fact, you only have to look at your parents to know not all hope is lost.

-I saw a bunch of young (mostly black) teenagers waiting for the bus one day and folks were literally jumping out of their way, panicked.
+I saw a bunch of young (mostly black) teenagers waiting for the bus in a predominantly white area and folks were scurrying out their way in a panic.
 The kids were all sporting football boots and gym bags and to me, it was obvious they’d just finished training.
-I thought of you and my heart raced, as they politely made way for me to pass.
+I thought of you and my heart raced, as they made way for me to pass.

-The media is largely responsible for racist stereotypes.
+We can thank the media for continuous racist stereotypes.
 Shows I grew up with fell from grace, as I made note of scarce and damaging representations.
 Biased newspaper headlines and blasphemous articles, racial typecasts and narrow on-screen representations have all been contributors towards mass brainwashing.
-We, the onlookers, have soaked up so many limited ideas over the years and it is up to us dissect and decipher the truth.
+We, the onlookers, have soaked up so many limited ideas over the years that it is up to us dissect and decipher the truth.

-I also saw my West African friend – barely tipsy – being refused entry to a club.
-My other friend – caucasian and paralytic – crawled his way in.
+I also saw my West African friend, barely tipsy, being refused entry to a club.
+My other friend, caucasian and paralytic, crawled his way in.
 I challenged management, who gave the whole “Yeah but our bouncers are black so how can we be racist?” spiel.
-Sometimes, the fear is so far ingrained you’ll start to notice self-condemnation.
+So you see, what may come across as a social norm may often be linked to oppression.

 I tense up when people fawn over your hair, even when they do so with admiration.
-I don’t want you to ever feel like your features make you human exhibitions and have spent much of my time observing your reactions.
-Most of the time you seem delighted.
-Still, if the actions of others ever makes you feel uncomfortable, you don’t have to succumb to politeness.
-You should speak your truth.
+I don’t want you to ever feel like your features make you human exhibitions.
+I’ve spent much time observing your reactions: most of the time you seem nonchalant.
+Still, if the actions of others ever makes you feel uncomfortable, don’t feel you need to succumb to politeness.

 Sometimes, I want to cover your ears, so you won’t ever have to hear racist slurs at football matches.